enekoegiguren/Semantic-Link-Static-RLS-Role-Management/README.md

-# fabric-rls-role-management
+# Semantic Link — Static RLS Role Manager

+**Fabric Semantic Link Developer Experience Challenge 2026**
+**Author:** eguigurene

-Automate the creation, replacement, and member assignment of static Row Level Security (RLS) roles in a Power BI Semantic Model using a Microsoft Fabric notebook.
+Automate the full lifecycle of static Row Level Security (RLS) roles in a Power BI Semantic Model — creation, replacement, member assignment, and cleanup of unused roles — using a single Microsoft Fabric notebook.

 Built on [`semantic-link-labs`](https://github.com/microsoft/semantic-link-labs) and the Tabular Object Model (TOM), this notebook replaces the need for manual role management or Dynamic RLS security tables — both of which become painful at scale.